 Who is the service for ?

-You can use the NHS Minor Ailment Service if you are registered with a GP surgery in Scotland and you don’t live in a nursing or residential care home
+You can use the Pharmacy First if you are registered with a GP surgery in Scotland and you don’t live in a nursing or residential care home

 How does it work?